AdobeDocs/commerce-extensibility/src/pages/admin-ui-sdk/extension-points/order/grid-columns.md

 ---
-title: order
+title: order grid columns
 description: Customize the orders page in the Adobe Commerce Admin.
 keywords:
   - App Builder
   - Extensibility
 ---

-# order
+# order grid columns

-The `order` extension point enables you to add columns to the grid on the **Sales** > **Orders** page in the Adobe Commerce Admin.
+The `order grid columns` extension point enables you to add columns to the grid on the **Sales** > **Orders** page in the Adobe Commerce Admin.
 This extension point requires an [API Mesh](https://developer.adobe.com/graphql-mesh-gateway/gateway) for Adobe Developer App Builder instance to retrieve the data to be added to the custom columns.

 You can use the [`aio api-mesh:describe` command](https://developer.adobe.com/graphql-mesh-gateway/gateway/command-reference/#aio-api-meshdescribe) to retrieve the values of the API key and mesh ID.
 The key is appended to the mesh endpoint URL.